jhaapasa/PortfolioAdvisor/README.md

 LangGraph-based, function-defined agents to analyze a portfolio and emit a minimal report.

+See the architecture overview in `docs/Architecture.md` for a deeper dive.

 ## Quickstart

 1. Ensure Python 3.13.7 is available (e.g., via pyenv) and clone the repo.